Tumauini: Tourism

-This quiet town boasts a famous historical landmark, the Tumauini Church.
-Built in the 1780s by the Dominicans, the church has a unique cylindrical bell tower made of bricks.
-Also, one of the popular tourist attractions of the town is the Camp Samal Resort and Leisure Park were known as a semi-Tagaytay because of being high on its location where one can view the entire town in the west, south, and north and the Cordillera Sierra Madre in the east.
+The town's historical landmarks include the Tumauini Church.
+Built-in the 1780s by the Dominicans, the church has an unusual cylindrical bell tower made of bricks.
+Also in the town is the Camp Samal Resort and Leisure Park, which were known as a semi-Tagaytay because of being high on its location where one can view the entire town in the west, south, and north and the Cordillera Sierra Madre in the east.

+In April 2022, the Tumauini Watershed Natural Park was inaugurated in the town of Tumauini as a sustainable entrepreneurial business that sits within the said protected area.